tlswg/tls13-spec/draft-ietf-tls-tls13.md

   NOT be offered.

-  Clients MAY offer support for SHA-1 for backwards compatibility, either with TLS 1.2 servers or for servers that have certificate chains with signatures based on SHA-1.
+  Clients MAY offer support for SHA-1 for backwards compatibility, either with TLS 1.2 servers or for servers that have certification paths with signatures based on SHA-1.

 signature
 : This field indicates the signature algorithm that may be used.